aryank09/H1B-visa-job-filter/README.md

-# H1B Visa Checker Chrome Extension
+# H1B Visa Checker Chrome Extension (WORK IN PROGRESS)

 ## Overview
 The **H1B Visa Checker** Chrome extension helps job seekers filter job listings on LinkedIn based on a company's H1B visa application history.
 It checks whether a company has applied for an H1B visa in the past year and hides job postings from companies that have not.
 Companies missing from the H1B database are filtered, a toogle option is present to not filter them.